grainier/tunnel-helicopter/README.md

 	make run

-and open yout browser on http://localhost:8001/
+and open your browser on http://localhost:8001/